hbowie/practopians/content/beliefs/liberty.md

 Body:

-We believe in allowing adults as much autonomy as practical, so long as they do not infringe on the life and liberty of others, either directly and individually, or indirectly and communally.
+We believe in allowing adults as much **[liberty][]** as practical, so long as they do not infringe on the life and liberty of others, either directly and individually, or indirectly and communally.

+[liberty]: ../tags/liberty.html